jojobear13/shinpokered/README.md

 The gesture is appreciated and highly flattering, but donations of any sort are politely declined.

+> **I saw an online storefront selling physical cartridges of Shin Pokemon.
+Is that associated with you guys?**

+No, it is not.
+The members of the Shin Pokemon project do not endorse this kind of business.

 > **What are the best ways to support Shin Pokemon?**

 There are several ways you can support the project:
-- Stream your playthrough.
-- Make a Let's Play series.
+- Post stream VODs or make a Let's Play series.
+  - Members of the project team regularly search for these and watch them for debugging purposes.
+  - The best kind of footage for debugging avoids using emulator speedup, but we're not picky.
 - Do a review or an analysis piece.
 - Create highly detailed bug reports with an "Issues" ticket.
-- Recording and uploading your gameplay is the best resource for troubleshooting.
-Let's Plays and stream VODs are routinely searched for and examined.
+- Post thoughtful feedback.
+Intelligent criticism has positively influenced the project over the years.

 > **How do you come up with with new features and their implementations?**

 It's primarily based on nostalgic schoolyard rumors, interesting "what if" ideas, and love for secrets and easter eggs from the 1990s gaming era.
+Everyone on the team is old enough to have experienced the first wave of Pokemon-mania and largely draw upon our own memories and feelings of that time to maintain the correct vibe.

 > **A separate project used code from Shin Pokemon to do such-and-such feature.
 Will you backport it into Shin Pokemon?**

 Let such projects have their own identity.
-Other creators need to be able to show off and be proud of what they made.
+Other creators need to be able to showcase their work.

 > **Why did you not use the artwork of Trainer Green from the Adventures comic or the Let's Go games for the female trainer option?**